ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part02.md

 ```
 - Run `sudo nextdns config` to view your config
 - Run `sudo nextdns config edit` to edit for each Pi and NAS and configure like this
-- Run `sudo nextdns restart` to restart the service
-- Run `sudo nextdns status` to check the service status
 ```
 debug false
 cache-size 10MB